valkey-io/valkey-doc/topics/lua-api.md

 The `server.set_repl()` function instructs the server how to treat subsequent write commands in terms of replication.
 It accepts a single input argument that only be one of the following:

-* `redis.REPL_ALL`: replicates the effects to the AOF and replicas.
+* `server.REPL_ALL`: replicates the effects to the AOF and replicas.
-* `redis.REPL_AOF`: replicates the effects to the AOF alone.
+* `server.REPL_AOF`: replicates the effects to the AOF alone.
-* `redis.REPL_REPLICA`: replicates the effects to the replicas alone.
+* `server.REPL_REPLICA`: replicates the effects to the replicas alone.
-* `redis.REPL_SLAVE`: same as `REPL_REPLICA`, maintained for backward compatibility.
+* `server.REPL_SLAVE`: same as `REPL_REPLICA`, maintained for backward compatibility.
-* `redis.REPL_NONE`: disables effect replication entirely.
+* `server.REPL_NONE`: disables effect replication entirely.

-By default, the scripting engine is initialized to the `redis.REPL_ALL` setting when a script begins its execution.
+By default, the scripting engine is initialized to the `server.REPL_ALL` setting when a script begins its execution.
 You can call the `server.set_repl()` function at any time during the script's execution to switch between the different replication modes.

 A simple example follows: